paranlee/xv6-x86_64/README.md

 ` make qemu`

+if you want to gdb xv6, then follow steps.

+1. on first terminal, gdb server on

+` make qemu-gdb`

+2. on second terminal, add the gdb config.

+` $HOME/.gdbinit >> add-auto-load-safe-path $HOME/xv6-x86_64/.gdbinit`

+then go xv6-x86_64 drectory. do gdb!

+` ~/xv6-x86_64$ gdb`

-The below is the original README of xv6.
+The below is the original README of xv6 (x86).

 ---